taosdata/TDengine/docs/en/07-develop/09-udf.md

 create function nextsunday as '/root/udf/nextsunday.py' outputtype binary(10) language 'Python';
 ```

-If your `taosd` is started using `systemd`, you man encounter the error below.
+If your `taosd` is started using `systemd`, you may encounter the error below.
 Next we will show how to debug.

 ```sql
 taos> select ts, nextsunday(ts) from t;